wtsnjp/twoot.py/README.md

 # twoot.py (v1.3.0)

 Sync Twitter and Mastodon nicely ― forward tweets to Mastodon and forward toots to Twitter, carefully not to make duplicate posts on a service.
-Other features of twoot.py:
+Other features of twoot.py are:

 * images are also forwarded each other,
 * sync so-called "thread" and "self BT/RT" as well,